Danceability, A New Definition of Bridge Index: The danceability index

-\begin{defn} For an oriented diagram $D$, the \textbf{under-first danceability number} (resp. \textbf{over-first danceability number}) is the minimum number $n$ so that there exists a $n$-dance-under configuration (resp. an $n$-dance-over configuration) of $D$.
+\begin{defn} For an oriented diagram $D$, the \textbf{under-first danceability number} (resp. \textbf{over-first danceability number}) is the minimum number $n$ so that there exists an $n$-dance-under configuration (resp. an $n$-dance-over configuration) of $D$.
 This is denoted $da^u(D)$ (resp. $da^o(D)$).

 \end{defn}